 Moreover, if users don’t need to customize the interface, they can turn to the default themes and quickly pick the most suitable one.

 Without overwhelming users, Eleken designers created a more personalized, individual design for the online learning digital product.
-For more insights, read the case study
+For more insights, read our case studies.

 Final thoughts